Damascus Opera House: Organ

-One of the world's four hovering air cushion organs is installed in the opera house.
+One of the world's few hovering air cushion organs is installed in the opera house.
 The organ was built in 2000 by the organ builder Aug.
 Laukhuff from Weikersheim in Germany.
 The instrument has 40 stops on four manuals.
 The organ can be raised with air cushions and moved on stage.
 By means of compressors, the air cushions are inflated to such an extent that they lift the 18-ton organ evenly and noiselessly until it floats above the ground.
 The organ can be moved and set up remotely at any point on the stage.
-Due to the ongoing civil war in Syria, the opera House lacks the money to maintain the instrument.
+Due to budget restrictions during the civil war in Syria, however, the Opera House has not been able to maintain the instrument.